Overview

 Research: The core of the JPR Program is immersion in social science research in an interdisciplinary environment.
 Participants are matched to faculty mentors and work directly with them throughout their tenure, gaining experience across the research life cycle from data collection to publication.

 Training: In addition to the seminars and events that the centers at ISR host each week, the JPR Program provides regular workshops and educational opportunities tailored to the cohort and career stage.
-In their second summer, all JPRs are provided the resources to attend one of ISR’s summer programs or courses of similar value.
+All JPRs are provided a course stipend to be spent on one of ISR’s summer programs or engage in coursework at U-M or nearby college after six months of employment.

 Community: The cohort of JPRs provides a built-in community of peers and support outside of the daily research work and seminars, making the transition from college to workplace smoother.
 Beyond your own group of JPRs, there are a myriad of other opportunities for connecting with early career researchers at ISR in one of our many training programs.